-Work decisions by individuals are determined by their preferences over consumption c and labour hours h, as well as possible childcare requirements, fixed costs of work, and the tax and transfer system.
-Preferences are indexed by observable characteristics X, including the number and age of her children, and vectors of unobservable (to the econometrician) characteristics ε and ε .
-The vector ε corresponds to the additive hours (or state) specific errors in the utility function, and we let $U(c,h;X,\epsilon,\epsilon) = u(c,h;X,\epsilon) + \epsilon_h$ represent the utility of a single mother who consumes c and works h hours.
+errors in the utility function; we let $U(c,h; X, \epsilon, \epsilon) = u(c,h; X, \epsilon) + \epsilon_h$ represent the utility of a single mother who consumes c and works h hours.
 We will assume that she consumes her net income which comprises the product of hours of work h and the gross hourly wage w plus non-labour income and transfer payments, less taxes paid, childcare expenditure, and fixed costs of work.
-In what follows we let F denote the distribution of state specific errors ε , and G denote the joint distribution of (X, ε) .5 by a parametric utility function and a parametric distribution of unobserved heterogeneity (ε, ε).
-Similarly, a parametric form will be assumed for the stochastic process determining fixed costs of work and childcare expenditure.
-To maintain focus on the optimal design problem, we delay this discussion regarding the econometric modelling until section 4; for now it suffices to write consumption c at hours h as $c(h; T, X, \epsilon)$,6 where $T(wh, \mathbf{h}; X)$ represents the tax and transfer system.
+In what follows we let F denote the cumulative distribution function of the state specific errors ε , and let G denote the joint cumulative distribution function of X and ε .
+We assume that ε is independent of both ε and X.

+In our empirical analysis individual utilities $U(c, h; X, \epsilon, \varepsilon)$ will be described by a parametric utility function and a parametric distribution of unobserved heterogeneity (ε, ε) .
+Similarly, a parametric form will be assumed for the process determining fixed costs of work and childcare expenditure.
+To maintain focus on the design problem, we delay this discussion regarding the econometric modelling until section 4.
+For now it suffices to write consumption c at hours h as $c(h; T, X, \epsilon)^5$ where $T(wh, \mathbf{h}, X)$ represents the tax and transfer system.
 Non-labour income, such as child maintenance payments, enter the tax and transfer schedule T through the set of demographics X, and for notational simplicity we abstract from the potential dependence of the tax and transfer system on childcare expenditure.
-Taking the schedule T as given, each single mother is assumed to choose her hours of work $h^ \in \mathcal{H}$ to maximise her utility.
+Taking T as given, each single mother is assumed to choose her hours of work $h^ \in \mathcal{H}$ to maximise her utility.
 That is: